shigenobu/mysql_ws_split/README.md

 ### about

 This is MySQL User Defined Function written by cgo.
-Split from url to json in mysql string arg.
+Split from string to json array.

 |arg|explain|
 |---|-------|